 - Group times and individual interactions that allow for discovery of areas of child’s interest which leads into further opportunities of discovery

-- They are invited to share their ideas and interests with Educators and peers.
-Interests and ideas are documented and explored by Educators and children together.
+- They are invited to share their ideas and interests with educators and peers.
+Interests and ideas are documented and explored by educators and children together.

 Plan for and create positive learning environments and experiences in which each child’s learning and development will be supported and is inclusive of all children, including children with individualized plans

-- Educators will provide children the opportunity to wonder and provide time for children to discover more about their areas of interest
+- Educators provide children the opportunity to wonder and provide time for children to discover more about their areas of interest

 - Children with differing abilities who are working with Halton Region Inclusion Services will have individual goals established in conjunction with the parents and will have an individual plan created for them